MasterControl Recognizes European Customers’ Achievements

-BASINGSTOKE, United Kingdom, May 20, 2021 (GLOBE NEWSWIRE) -- MasterControl, a provider of software solutions that enable life sciences and other regulated companies to deliver life-changing products to more people sooner, announced the winners of the first European Masters of Excellence Awards.
-The awards, which are part of the company’s Virtual Masters Conference 2021, recognise customers that have excelled in quality, validation, and innovation and are the beginning of a tradition for many years ahead.
+BASINGSTOKE, U.K., May 20, 2021 (GLOBE NEWSWIRE) -- MasterControl, a provider of software solutions that enable life sciences and other regulated companies to deliver life-changing products to more people sooner, announced the winners of the first European Masters of Excellence Awards.
+The awards, which are part of the company’s Virtual Masters Conference 2021, recognize customers that have excelled in quality, validation, and innovation and are the beginning of a tradition for many years ahead.

 The European Masters of Excellence Quality Champion for 2021 is Anna Paulina Paul, project manager, global GxP QMS at Grünenthal.
 A global leader in pain management, Grünenthal is committed to transforming the future of pain management to improve patient's lives through innovation.
 Paul has been an instrumental leader in implementing a platform where processes are interconnected, and where people are connected so they can easily monitor quality performance.
 “Quality is actually a basic requirement for conducting responsible business, and it is also an essential element of building and maintaining public trust in our product,” said Paul.
 “It is actually an adherent to our culture and it impacts the full life cycle of a product.”